kader-yetim/lung-cancer-histopatholoy-dataset/README.md

-## The Lung Cancer Histopathology Dataset
+## Lung Cancer Histopathology Image Dataset

-✔️ The Lung Cancer Histopathology Dataset was assembled from H&E-stained whole slide images (WSI) obtained from the Medical Pathology Department of Kocaeli University, Faculty of Medicine.
+✔️ The Lung Cancer Histopathology Image Dataset was assembled from H&E-stained whole slide images (WSI) obtained from the Medical Pathology Department of Kocaeli University, Faculty of Medicine.

 ✔️ This dataset contains histopathological lung tissue WSI images categorized into **two main classes**: